-Bobby Andrews begins his second year at LMU in 2014, serving his first season as the volunteer assistant coach after a year as a Director of Baseball Operations.
+Bobby Andrews begins his fourth year at LMU with the 2016 season, serving his third season as the volunteer assistant coach after a year as a Director of Baseball Operations.
 Andrews came to the bluff after a successful four-year playing career in the Baltimore Orioles organization and two years in Independent League baseball.

 Andrews helped guide LMU to a 33-21-1 record in 2015, reaching the WCC Championship Game for the second straight year.
 The 33 victories were the most for a Lion team since recording 40 in 2000 (40-19).
 Seven Lion players garnered All-WCC honors, including David Fletcher earning a spot on the first team for the second straight year.

 In 2014, LMU went 32-24 overall and a 17-10 mark in the WCC to claim second place and a spot in the WCC Championship Tournament.

 Matt Florer begins his second season on the LMU coaching staff in 2016, serving as the Director of Baseball Operations.
 Florer, who finished his playing career as a Lion in 2013, appeared in more than 70 games over his tenure and threw only the second no-hitter in LMU history on April 23, 2013 against Cal State Northridge.

 Florer's 2011 sophomore campaign might have been his strongest, as the left-hander went 3-1 with a 2.41 ERA over a team-high 26 appearances.
 Florer's duties on the coaching staff consist of orchestrating all of the High School Elite Prospect and Team Camps, while also assisting with scheduling, traveling and other off-campus outreach programs.